mathwo/mathwo.github.io/about.md

 license: true
 ---

 We need physical and math workouts, and it's better to take down the solved problems.
-This used to be part of my OneNote but now easy sharing with people is necessary, especially with Brady and Justina.
+This used to be part of my OneNote but now easy sharing with people is necessary, especially with B🏀 and J🐶.

 Github pages is a good platform to settle down with.
 GitLab with Hugo SSG was given a try but there was some path issue for CSS.
 Wordpress is a good match with local [Boostnote](https://boostnote.io/) editor but business plan is needed to install Latex plugin on wordpress.com.
 So both GitLab and Wordpress were given up.